Join Tables On

 statement which combines the data table with the model table in order to fetch bulk predictions.
 Another is the regular JOIN

-used throughout SQL.
-Please note that only the latter one requires the ON
+used throughout SQL, which requires the ON

 clause.